-NHS England and NHS Improvement, Health Education England (HEE), the British Medical Association (BMA) and Royal College of General Practitioners (RCGP) have been working together to support recruitment in areas to which it has traditionally been hard to recruit.
+NHS England, Health Education England (HEE), the British Medical Association (BMA) and Royal College of General Practitioners (RCGP) have been working together to support recruitment in areas to which it has traditionally been hard to recruit.

-NHS England and NHS Improvement is funding a £20,000 salary supplement to attract GP trainees to work in areas of the country where GP training places have been unfilled for a number of years.
+NHS England is funding a £20,000 salary supplement to attract GP trainees to work in areas of the country where GP training places have been unfilled for a number of years.

 The scheme is open to GP trainees committed to working for three years in areas identified by the GP National Recruitment Office (GPNRO) as having the hardest to recruit to training places in England.

 Although overall recruitment of GPs is increasing, in some parts of England a significant proportion of GP training places were historically unfilled.
 The scheme tests whether additional financial incentives attract trainees to areas of the country with historically low fill rates.

 The scheme seeks to relieve pressure on some of the GP practices in England currently facing the most severe recruitment challenges, thereby improving patient access in these areas over time.

 Where are the hard to recruit training places?